Behind Chem IRLMarch 31, 20264 min read

 What does this look like for a banned user?

 This matters most for the safety mechanics.
-Block means block is only meaningful if the blocked person can't reappear under a new alias.
-Verification is what makes block, ban, and removal meaningful as enforcement actions, not as suggestions.
+Block means block is stronger when the blocked person can't trivially reappear under a new alias.
+Photo verification is what makes block, ban, and removal harder to circumvent — not impossible, but harder than the dating-app default.

 What we give up to verify everyone

-The honest tradeoff: a small slice of users will not pass identity verification, or won't be willing to.
-Some people prefer their dating life kept very far away from any system that touches government ID — that's a legitimate preference, and Chem IRL is not the right product for them.
+The honest tradeoff: a small slice of users will not pass photo verification, or won't be willing to.
+Some people prefer their dating life kept very far away from any system that runs a face check — that's a legitimate preference, and Chem IRL is not the right product for them.
 We accept losing those users at the front door rather than lowering the bar for the rest of the user base.

-We also pay the per-signup cost of identity verification, which is real money.
+We also pay the per-signup cost of running the verification flow, which is real money.
 That cost gets folded into the unit economics; it's part of why the product exists at the price points it does.
 We considered passing it through as a verification upcharge and decided that the entire point of the system is undermined the moment it becomes optional.

 And we add a couple of minutes to signup.
-That friction is intentional.
-It's the cost-of-entry, paid once, that buys a verified user base for everyone who sticks around afterward.
+That friction is intentional — it's an example of the broader friction-design rule: make the right things easy and the costly things deliberate.
+The cost-of-entry, paid once, buys a verified user base for everyone who sticks around afterward.

 What this means for you